 There’s a place you can visit underground containing the names of about 3 million Jewish victims.
 It’s a somber place, but important to visit.

 If you want to learn more about Jewish history in Germany, I highly recommend the Jewish Museum in Kreuzberg.
 It covers not only the war-time experiences of the Jews in Germany, but also their rich history in the region and their many contributions to society.
 Entry to the Jewish Museum is included in the Berlin Museum Pass .

 The Reichstag is the name of the building that is home to the German Parliament (called the Bundestag).
 It’s located a short walk away from the Brandenburg Gate and has a vast lawn stretching out in front of it.
 The Reichstag original dome was damaged during World War II, and ultimately was replaced with the glass dome we know today.
 You can visit this dome, as well as eat at a restaurant on top of the Reichstag – maybe you’ll see some famous German politicians you’d never recognize 😎

-There are a few different ways to register for entrace to the Reichstag.
+There are a few different ways to register for entrance to the Reichstag.
 You can either register directly with the German government or sign up for a guided tour that will take care of the registration for you.
-Here are two of the top-rated tours that will handle your registration for the tour:
+This is especially important as an option for those who procrastinate (!) because tour operators reserve a certain number of tickets.

 To reach the Victory Column from the Reichstag you can either walk through the Tiergarten park for about 25 minutes, or take the 100 Bus for about 15 minutes.
 Since it’s only 4 stops, you can get a Kurzstrecke (short trip) bus ticket for just 1.50 €.
 But the walk is nice too 😄